margaretmf/margaretmf.github.io/creativewriting.md

 Entwined, loved, knotted in union
 Crossing paths, lessons learned

-Not the landig, but the passing by, the journey to a greater destiny, destination
+Not the landing, but the passing by, the journey to a greater destiny, destination

 Moments measured by love, grace, surprises, awe, joy Everlasting moments